 Sports Media LGBT+ has an ongoing initiative called #AuthenticMe, which carries the tagline ‘How Being Your Authentic Self Boosts Performance in Sport’.
 We activate this each year in early October, tying in with two awareness days – World Mental Health Day (October 10) and Coming Out Day (October 11).

 In previous years, we’ve put on events with special guest speakers at the BBC in Salford, and Twitter HQ in London, as well as virtual get-togethers.
 In 2021, we held an online anniversary event for Jack Murley’s BBC LGBT Sport Podcast with celebrity guests from previous pod episodes.
-You can watch a full replay of that Drop-In here!

 We’ve also staged quiz nights in support of LGBTQ+-inclusive charities; campaigned against tabloid media sensationalism in the reporting of stories about gay and bi male professional footballers; and amplified messaging around Football v Homophobia, Stonewall’s Rainbow Laces, Pride month, LGBT History Month, Lesbian Visibility Week, Sporting Heritage, and other worthy causes.